FTI Consulting

 Bearish

-- Limited Analyst Coverage & Downgrade: Analyst coverage is sparse with only one firm providing estimates, leading to less efficient price discovery and higher volatility.
-The limited institutional ratings include a downgrade from Buy to Hold by Truist Securities in April 2025, reflecting a neutral-to-cautious stance among the few covering the stock.
+- Limited Analyst Coverage and Neutral Sentiment: Analyst coverage is sparse, with only one firm providing estimates, leading to less efficient price discovery.
+Recent rating actions include a downgrade from Buy to Hold by Truist Securities, reflecting a cautious institutional stance.

 FCN Technical Analysis